Election Mobile Apps

 The New Jersey counties used their apps to keep citizens up to date throughout election day.
 Push notifications were sent to inform citizens of polling station hours, and they sent updates as votes were counted.
 Citizens continued with their day as they received election notifications, keeping them engaged.
 With the political mobile app, citizens don’t have to refresh a web browser or a social media page to stay up to date; they just use the app.

-2. Candidate ID Cards
+2. Political Candidate ID Cards

 A common reason why people don’t vote is that they don’t know who’s running and who’s running for what.
 A mobile app, operated by a nonpartisan body, gives a centralized platform for those running in political campaigns.
 Each candidate can have a section in the app, controlled by the unbiased officials so that citizens can read an objective overview of candidate bios, promises, and beliefs.

-3. Provide the Voter Basics
+3. Provide the Election Basics